 But the relentless sessions with all-male producers began to grate on her.
 She knew she was capable of both the production and the vocals.
 “I was like, I can’t do this any more—having all these dudes mansplaining, sitting with their spread legs,” she says.
 “I was just so frustrated.
 When you have a really clear vision yourself, it’s difficult to compromise.”

-Where pop tends to value visibility, Becky & The Birds favours obscurity.
+Where pop tends to value visibility, Becky and the Birds favours obscurity.
 Her moniker of choice came about through writing her debut EP, an experience that dredged up some dark emotions, leaving her battling depression.
 “I felt like I really needed someone to project these emotions onto—like Sasha Fierce!
 Because otherwise it was all on me—Thea Gustafsson, and it became really heavy.
 As soon as I decided to change my name it just felt so good.”

 Into that EP, she’s decanted her prior frustrations with the music business, as well as the darkness of her depressive period.
 The result; a genre-spanning blend of lush electronics, nods to trip-hop and ‘90s R&B, stitched together with soul-stirring spoken word vocal samples and noises plucked from nature.